marxin/texi2rst-generated/sphinx/gccint/target-description-macros-and-functions/register-classes.rst

   the DEC Alpha, that store short integers in floating-point registers differently than in integer registers.
 On those machines, the default widening will not work correctly and you must define this hook to suppress that widening in some cases.
-See the file alpha.c for details.
+See the file :samp:`alpha.c` for details.

   With LRA, the default is to use :samp:`{mode}` unmodified.